herzik-lab/ANTIDOTE/README.md

 ### Note on y-axis inversion

-The `convert-cryosparc` tool **by default inverts the particle coordinate y axis** with the csparc2star.py flag `--inverty`.
-This is done because CryoSPARC inverts the y axis of RELION imported particles by default, however the input CryoSPARC particles are not inverted when being passed into `antidote tools convert-cryosparc`, and so the y axis must be inverted when converting to RELION format so that the particles are in the correct orientation when importing back into CryoSPARC.
-To not invert the y axis, the `--no-inverty` flag can be used, e.g.:
+The `convert-cryosparc` tool inverts the particle coordinate y-axis by default (by calling the csparc2star.py flag `--inverty`) to correct for CryoSPARC's y-axis inversion.
+The default parameters for the `antidote tools convert-cryosparc` command should make particle data from CryoSPARC compatible with RELION.
+The y-axis inversion can be turned off with the `--no-inverty` argument:

 ```
-(antidote) $ antidote tools convert-cryosparc --input /path/to/cryosparc/job_folder --output /path/to/relion/ --no-inverty
+(antidote) $ antidote tools convert-cryosparc --no-inverty --input /path/to/cryosparc/job/JXXX/ --output /path/to/relion/project_dir/
 ```

-## Examining starfile overlaps (beta)

-Currently in development.

 ## Additional tools and options